Iskut First Nation

-The Iskut First Nation is a band government of the Tahltan people.
+Iskut First Nation is a band government of the Tahltan people.
 Their main reserve is Iskut IR No.6, located at Iskut, British Columbia; Iskut is in the same vicinity, while the band's third reserve, Stikine River IR No. 7 is located one mile west of, and on the opposite side of the Stikine River from, the community of Telegraph Creek.
 The Iskut First Nation is one of two member bands of the Tahltan Nation, the other member band being the Tahltan First Nation, also known as the Tahltan Indian Band.

-Indian Reserves
+Reserves

-Indian Reserves under the band's administration are:
+Reserves under the band's administration are: